dolthub/docs/content/concepts/dolt/sql/triggers.md

 Triggers are SQL code snippets you can set to run every time a row is inserted, updated, or deleted from a particular table.
 Triggers receive the value of the row being inserted, updated, or deleted like a parameter, and can change it in some cases.

+Database users create triggers.
+Triggers are schema and are stored along with other schema elements in the database.

 ## How to use Triggers

 Triggers are a general tool, but they are most commonly used to enforce complex constraints that can't be expressed by foreign keys, nullness, types, or the `check` syntax.